finos/symphony-bdk-java/README.md

 * agentPort

 ### Running locally
-The framework is built using the Spring Boot Framework and uses Maven to manage the dependencies.
+The Application is built using the Spring Boot Application and uses Maven to manage the dependencies.

 1st Step - Install all of the project's dependencies
 ```
 mvn clean install
 ```
-2st Step - Run the framework using Maven and Spring Boot
+2st Step - Run the application using Maven and Spring Boot
 ```
 mvn clean spring-boot:run
 ```